Emergency Response and Evacuation Procedures

 Although it is possible to send notification to particular segments of the community, DPS procedure is to send notifications to all segments of the population.

 Loyola University will, immediately, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-The dissemination of emergency information to the larger community is a collaborative effort between the Associate Vice President for External Affairs, Director of Public Safety and a representative of Media Relations and Social Media.
+The dissemination of emergency information to the larger community is a collaborative effort between the Associate Vice President for External Affairs, Director of Public Safety and a representative of Marketing and Communication.
 The University will alert local law enforcement.
-Baltimore City Police will use the city’s Communicator system to alert specific neighborhoods affected via mass phone notifications.
+Baltimore City Police may use the city’s Communicator system to alert specific neighborhoods affected via mass phone notifications.

 - Determine what messages need to be approved.